 His killing spree came to an end on January 9, 1992, when Suff was arrested during a routine traffic stop after a police officer found a bloody knife and objects believed to be related to the killings.

-During closing arguments to the jury during Suff’s trial, prosecutor Paul E. Zellerbach, whose infant daughter was the victim of Suff’s reign of terror, said:
+During closing arguments to the jury during Suff’s trial, prosecutor Paul E. Zellerbach, said:

 “I submit to you, Mr. Suff is no longer a member of the human race.
 By the nature of the crimes he has committed, he has no heart, he has no soul and, by God, he has no conscience.”